MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 1. On the **Create the cluster** page, enter a name for your cluster and specify the IP address for the cluster.
 When you're finished, select **Create cluster**.

 1. After that, the process should finish.
-You can select the **Got o connections list** to view your cluster.
+You can select the **Go to connections list** to view your cluster.

    >[!NOTE]
    >It might take a few minutes for the cluster you created to become accessible by name.
 If you don't see your cluster on the connections list, wait a few minutes and then refresh.